HayuHassen/InstaFind/README.md

 pip install face_recognition
 pip install numpy
 --------
+Before running InstaFind.py make sure to import the "Faces" file into your IDE.
+Feel free to add jpg images.
+The name of a file is considered the name of the face.
-When running InstaFind.py the termianl may urge you to run a pip command to install default face recognition models via command terminal, in which case you should comply.
+When running InstaFind.py the terminal may urge you to run a pip command to install default face recognition models, in which case you should comply.
 Thank you.